 For beginners, some of the easy yoga poses you can try are the tree pose, warrior II, triangle pose, and the half forward bend.

 Although engaging in moderate physical activity is highly encouraged among the elderly, you should always consult with a doctor beforehand.
-At Homage, our care professionals can assess whether you are fit for exercise and can even create a manageable care plan to find the most suitable exercises for you according to your preferred intensity level.
+At Homage, our care professionals can assess whether you are fit for exercise and even create a manageable care plan to find the most suitable exercises for you according to your preferred intensity level.
 Even if it’s just a few minutes in a day, make the effort to integrate moderate physical activity into your daily routine.
 In order to be extra safe and careful, always do these exercises under supervision.
+Joining an exercise group, such as the group exercise sessions held at active ageing hubs, can make exercising more fun, which can keep you motivated and combat isolation.

 - Falls Prevention Facts.
 (2018, June 04).
 Retrieved December 18, 2020, from https://www.ncoa.org/news/resources-for-reporters/get-the-facts/falls-prevention-facts/